yankiweiss/learnwithmotty/Student/09-DOM-Excerzies.md

 # Excersizes

-1. create a <button>0909-DOM</button> and then console.log the Button.
+1. create a Button with the letters <button>0909-DOM</button> and then console.log the Button.

 2. then create a new Button <button>0909-DOM-1</button> and change the text to 'excersize 2 of the DOM Done!'.